-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal visit Internet sites, make, post, download, upload, data N.B.
-Schools/academies should refer to guidance about dealing with self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges Х transfer, communicate or pass on, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х material, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 sites, make, X • N.B.
+Schools/academies should refer to guidance about dealing with self-generated images/sexting UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and upload, data colleges communicate Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Х or pass on, Sexual Offences Act 2003.
+Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X

-Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х contain or relate to: Х Telate to: Promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Gaining u Creating Revealing database Disable/Ir ight be classed as cyber-crime under the Computer Misuse Act: nauthorised access to school networks, data and files, through the use of computers/devices or propagating computer viruses or other harmful files g or publicising confidential or proprietary information (e.g. financial / personal information, s, computer / network access codes and passwords) npair/Disrupt network functionality through the use of computers/devices netration testing equipment (without relevant permission) х Using systems, a by St Martin's pplications, websites or other mechanisms that bypass the filtering or other safeguards employed Х - plicising confidential or proprietary information (e.g. financial/personal information, databases, ork access codes and passwords) Х Unfair usage (do wnloading/uploading large files that hinders others in their use of the internet) Х Using school sys tems to run a private business Х Infringing copyri ght Х On-line gaming (educational) Х On-line gaming (non-educational) Х
+Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х contain or relate to: Pornography Х .
+0.000 Promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Gaining u Creating of the control of the control ight be classed as cyber-crime under the Computer Misuse Act: nauthorised access to school networks, data and files, through the use of computers/devices or propagating computer viruses or other harmful files g or publicising confidential or proprietary information (e.g. financial / personal information, s, computer / network access codes and passwords) npair/Disrupt network functionality through the use of computers/devices netration testing equipment (without relevant permission) Х Using systems, a by St Martin's pplications, websites or other mechanisms that bypass the filtering or other safeguards employed X olicising confidential or proprietary information (e.g. financial/personal information, databases, ork access codes and passwords) Х Unfair usage (do wnloading/uploading large files that hinders others in their use of the internet) X Using school sys tems to run a private business Х Infringing copyri ght Х On-line gaming (educational) Х On-line gaming (

-On-line gambling Х
+On-line gambling X

-On-line shopping/commerce Х
+On-line shopping/commerce X

-File sharing Х
+File sharing X

-Use of social media Х
+Use of social media X

-Use of messaging apps Х
+Use of messaging apps X

-Use of video broadcasting e.g. Youtube Х
+Use of video broadcasting e.g. YouTube Х